badoo/Chatto/.github/CONTRIBUTING.md

 ## Contributing Changes

-If you'd like to introduce new functionality or fix a bug, it's always best to discuss it with us in [our gitter room](https://gitter.im/chatto-framework/community).
+If you'd like to introduce new functionality or fix a bug, it's always best to discuss it with us in [our Gitter room](https://gitter.im/chatto-framework/community).

 When creating a pull request please consider following: